If you are a professional and want to be perceived as a professional, you need to have a professional email address. It makes sense, doesn’t it?

 A self-employed lawyer is more adaptable and self-motivated

 Lawyers are intelligent and motivated individuals.
 Intelligence and motivation are two traits that are a touch more pronounced in attorneys than other professional categories.
 However, the self-employed attorneys have taken these attributes to a higher level due to their status.

-They had to learn how to do things well and on their own because their survival as a business depended on their ability.
-They learned how to adapt to ever-changing trends and are, therefore, more trainable, smarter, and more self-motivated that any full-time attorney.
+They had to learn how to do things well and on their own because their survival as a business depending on their ability.
+They learned how to adapt to ever-changing trends and are, therefore, more trainable, smarter, and more self-motivated than any full-time attorney.

-A self-employed attorney has made mistakes and learned from them
+A self-employed lawyer has made mistakes and learned from them

 More and more employers refuse to waste time training people and dealing with their people’s mistakes.
 A self-employed attorney has already made those mistakes and has already learned how to correct those mistakes, whether it was billing, employee management, or client intake.

 The point is that self-employed attorneys will not make those major mistakes that employers don’t like to deal with but might make some minor errors.
 However, their experience has taught them how to quickly fix mistakes and reduce the effect of a mistake on the business.